 01 of 10

 With over 12 miles of sandy shore to explore, it's no wonder beach-loving families love Hilton Head.
 Note that while the island's beaches are public, access is often limited.
 The solution is to choose a resort with beach access or head to one of the public beach parks.
-Favorites include Coligny Beach Park (access off Coligny Circle), Driessen Beach Park (access at the end of Bradley Beach Rd.) and Folly Field Beach Park (access off Folly Field Rd.).
+Favorites include Coligny Beach Park (access off Coligny Circle), Driessen Beach Park (access at the end of Bradley Beach Road), and Folly Field Beach Park (access off Folly Field Road).

 02 of 10